 - Pepper and kosher salt, to taste.

 - Chop potatoes, don't peel.
-Place them in a large pot and cover with water.
+Place them in a large pot and cover with cold water.

 - Bring to a boil and cook until potatoes are fork tender-about 15 minutes.